 Legal separation should not be a do-it-yourself undertaking.
 Without knowledgeable legal counsel, you could be jeopardizing your retirement savings, your parental rights and other important considerations.
 Our attorneys will help you reach a practical settlement that protects your interests as thoroughly as possible.

-O'Brian & Associates has focused on divorce, legal separation and other areas of family law since 1986.
 Call us at (425) 276-7677 or email our firm today to arrange a confidential consultation with an experienced attorney.